Get Sedation Dental Care Without the Fear

 - Oral sedation.
 As we mentioned above, there are several oral sedation techniques we can use to make our patients as relaxed as possible.
 Our dentists administer Triazolam prior to treatment.
 It is safe and effective.

-If you experience or have experienced one or more of the following, you might have dental anxiety.
-That’s why an experienced anesthesia and sedation dentist like us can help.
+If you have experienced one or more of the following, you may have dental anxiety.
+That’s why an experienced anesthesia and sedation dentist can help.

 - Lack of numbness/resistance to Novocaine during common dental procedures